 I'm not really a fan of conflict.
 I have strong opinions about certain things, but I'm the kind of "live and let live" person who doesn't really like to toss my opinions in other people's faces, let alone force other people to change their opinions according to my own.

 Yet, with the political climate such that it is, I have found it difficult to maintain this attitude, particularly online where social media sites like Facebook and Twitter create a space for sharing — or oversharing — that often fosters disagreement.

 My response to date has been to steer clear of conflict by avoiding these sites or hiding the friends that seemed bound and determined to pick a fight.
 But after seeing this Ted Talk by Margaret Heffernan, I find myself more inclined to listen to opposing points of view.

 Heffernan, the former CEO of five businesses, notes that good disagreement is central to progress.
 She illustrates (sometimes counterintuitively) how the best partners aren’t echo chambers -- and how great research teams, relationships and businesses allow people to deeply disagree.

-It's advice we could all use as election day draws closer.
+It's advice we could all use as election time draws closer.